The-Rye-Muffin/ASU-Cybersecurity-course/README.md

 'filebeat-config.yml' is an ansible configuration file which has been edited to have the proper Elastisearch and kibana host ip for the network

-'filebeat-playbook.yml' is the filebeat playbook which:
+'filebeat-playbook.yml' is the ansible playbook which:
 - downloads and installs the filebeat .deb file
 - copies the configuration file from the controller to the servers
 - enables system on filebeat module